Ferric EDTA: Uses

+Other uses

 Iron chelate has also been used as a bait in the chemical control of slugs, snails and slaters in agriculture in Australia and New Zealand.
 They have advantages over other more generally poisonous substances used as their toxicity is more specific to molluscs.

 Ferric EDTA is used as a photographic bleach to convert silver metal into silver salts, that can later be removed.

 Related derivatives

-Aside from ferric EDTA, iron complex of EDDHA is used to make the iron soluble in water and, for the purposes of agriculture, accessible to plants.
+Aside from EDTA, the chelating agents EDDHA and pentetic acid (DTPA), used to solubilize iron in water.
+It also can be used for the purposes of agriculture as it is bioavailable to plants.

 In iron chelation therapy, deferoxamine, has been used to treat excess iron stores, i.e. haemochromatosis.